Jamal Naji

 Naji began writing in his early twenties, and published his first novel The Road to Balharith in 1981–82.
-Since then he had written several more novels as well as short story collections and television scripts.
-His recent novel When the Wolves Grow Old was shortlisted for the Arabic Booker Prize in 2010.
+Since then he had written more novels as well as short story collections and television scripts.
+His novel When the Wolves Grow Old was shortlisted for the Arabic Booker Prize in 2010.

 He was the president of the Jordanian Writers Association from 2001 to 2003.
 He lived and worked in Amman, Jordan.